 The neighborhoodThe neighborhood

-The compact neighborhood is bound by 14th Street to the south, 23rd to the north, Third Avenue to the East and Park Avenue South to the west.
+14th Street binds the compact neighborhood to the south, 23rd to the north, Third Avenue to the East, and Park Avenue South to the west.
 The Flatiron District lies west of Gramercy while bustling Union Square is southwest, and directly southeast is the East Village.
 Real estate choices range from prewar apartments to charming townhouses and postwar high-rises.
 Starchitect Robert A.M.
-Stern partnered with Zeckendorf Development in the makeover of 18 Gramercy Park, a luxury parkside condo building consisting of full-floor residences, maisonettes, and a penthouse duplex.
+Stern partnered with Zeckendorf Development to make 18 Gramercy Park, a luxury parkside condo building consisting of full-floor residences, maisonettes, and a penthouse duplex.

 The park is a highlight of the neighborhood, and while the 39 buildings directly on the park have keys, many residents do not.
-The Players Club, National Arts Club, Gramercy Park Hotel, and several churches are among those with access.
+The Players Club, National Arts Club, Gramercy Park Hotel, and several churches have access.